The Ultimate Kitchen Guide: How-Tos, Cooking Tips & Essential Kitchen Knowledge

 Below, we will break down the process into digestible steps, so you can easily follow along.
 Let's get started.

 1. The complexity of the original recipe will make doubling or tripling it that much more complex.
 Trial and error will play a role, and you need to be prepared for that.
 You might consider sticking to simpler recipes when you're first getting started for this reason.

 2. Calculate the recipe on paper before you start cooking.
 You may think you can do simple math in your head as you go, but it's definitely easier if everything is written out in front of you beforehand.
-The cooking process will go much smoother this way.
+The cooking process will be much simpler this way.

 3. Not all ingredients need to be increased by double their amount.
 This is important!
 Some spices pack a punch.
 For instance, if a recipe calls for spicy chile peppers, doubling the amount may actually overpower the dish.
-This is true for basic things like salt and pepper too.
-It's important to taste as you go if possible or risk something turning out a tad too bland than inedible.
-You can always add more of something but you can take something out.
+This is true for basic things like salt and pepper, too.
+It's important to taste as you go if possible, so you don't run the risk of something turning out too bland or inedible.
+You can always add more of something, but you can't take something out.

-Pro Tip: Salt, pepper, and mild herbs: add 1.5 times the original amount (more to taste).
-Assertive spices or spicy ingredients: add 1.25 times the original amount (more to taste).
+Pro Tip: For salt, pepper, and mild herbs: add 1.5 times the original amount (more to taste).
+For assertive spices or spicy ingredients: add 1.25 times the original amount (more to taste).

 4. Additionally, you do not necessarily double or triple the amount of butter, oil, or other fat needed to coat a pan when cooking.
 You'll only need enough to cook with and/or make sure the ingredients don't stick.
 Over-greasing can cause overly saturated food as an end result.

 If you're a visual person, it may help your brain to print out the old recipe and write the new measurements in the margins.
-Or you can figure out all your measurements, and rewrite the recipe completely on a clean sheet of paper or recipe card.
+Or you can figure out all your measurements first, and rewrite the recipe completely on a clean sheet of paper or recipe card.

 Back to Basic Math